archubbuck/certlab/ui-structure.md

 ## Overview

-The UI Structure system provides comprehensive documentation and navigation tools for the SecuraCert learning platform.
+The UI Structure system provides comprehensive documentation and navigation tools for the Cert Lab learning platform.
 It automatically maintains an up-to-date representation of the application's architecture through dynamic codebase scanning and synchronization.

 ## Components